You are now in the main content area

 Courses

-Sonya also has experience with audio and video documentary journalism.
-In addition to developing audio documentaries, her full-length feature doc, I, DANCE., was the result of an art documentation grant from the Indian Foundation for the Arts.
-The film, which follows a Pakistani classical dancer’s journey to use dance as a form of political dissent against state- imposed nationalism and chauvinism, screened in several cities across South Asia, as well as festivals in India, Nepal and the United States.
-In August 2019, it was one of several documentaries showcases as part of the Amritsar Film Festival.
+In addition to developing audio documentaries, Sonya full-length feature doc, I, DANCE., was the result of an art documentation grant from the India Foundation for the Arts.
+The film, which follows a Pakistani classical dancer’s journey to use dance as a form of political dissent against state- imposed nationalism, screened in several cities across South Asia, as well as festivals in India, Nepal and the United States.
+In August 2019, it was one of several documentaries showcased as part of the Amritsar Film Festival.

 • Live Journalism and Innovation in media